 Always carry a camera

-In this age of smart phones, that’s easy enough for most of us.
+In the smartphone age, that’s easy enough for most of us.
 Modern phones have better cameras than the Kodak Instamatic X-15 camera I started out with.
 You can zoom in, zoom out adjust brightness, contrast, color, and who knows what else after you’ve taken the picture, too.

 Maybe it’s just more important to remember that your camera IS always with you.
 And speaking of which. . .